-Market risks: Risk of losses because of potential changes in interest rates, share prices and exchange rates over and above what is covered in Pillar I. The basis is comprised og the maximum risks the bank can assume, within the limits on the
+Market risks: Risk of losses because of potential changes in interest rates, share prices and exchange rates over and above what is covered in Pillar I. The basis is comprised og the maximum risks the bank can assume, within the limits on the management's powers, as set by the Board og Directors, to take market risks in accordance with the Danish Financial Business Act.

-Operational risk: Risk that the bank incurs a complete or partial financial loss as a result of inadequate or inappropriate internal procedures, human error, IT systems, etc. and external events, including legal risks, over and above the cover in

-Pillar I. The bank uses the basic indicator method to calculate the solvency requirement for the operational risk.
+Operational risk: Risk that the bank incurs a complete or partial financial loss as a result of inadequate or inappropriate internal procedures, human error, IT systems, etc. and external events, including legal risks, over and above the cover in Pillar I. The bank uses the basic indicator method to calculate the solvency requirement for the operational risk.